Child Abuse Attorneys in Orange County

 Legal Defense Against Child Abuse Accusations

 These days, things are very different.
-Depending upon specific circumstances, the slightest of physical contact could result in a criminal charge for committing child abuse.
-Different states have different laws governing physical contact between a parent and a child with penalties and definitions of abuse varying wildly.
+Depending upon specific circumstances, the slightest physical contact could result in a criminal charge for child abuse.
+Different states have different laws governing physical contact between a parent and a child, with penalties and definitions of abuse varying wildly.

-California’s laws pertaining to physical child abuse are somewhat average when compared to laws throughout the United States.
-Those facing criminal charges for committing child abuse are encouraged to contact our domestic violence defense law firm for a free consultation.
-There are several instances in which parents are falsely accused.
+California’s statutes concerning physical child abuse are somewhat average when compared to laws throughout the United States.
+Those facing criminal charges for child abuse are encouraged to reach out to our domestic violence defense law firm for a free consultation.

 Types of Child Abuse

-What is considered child abuse can range from emotional, sexual, physical, and neglect.
-There are a number of different ways in a which a person can abuse a child.
+A person can abuse a child in several different ways.
+Child abuse can include emotional, sexual, and physical harm, as well as neglect.
 While some experts say that emotional child abuse is as damaging, if not more than, physical abuse, there is no question that all types of abuse can negatively affect a child throughout their lifetime.